Breakfast Hot Chocolate

 Flavour with a pinch of vanilla powder, ground cinnamon, orange zest or lemon zest or with a handful of crushed berries.
 Sweeten with a drop or two of stevia if wanted.

-Top with a few chopped nuts or with a couple of berries.
+Top with a chopped nuts and/or berries.

 Chia Breakfast Bowl